Shakespeare's tutor

 Shakespeare’s one of the greatest playwrights of all time—but telling a student this isn’t enough.
 This bundled book is perfect for teachers looking for lesson plans and other resources to get students interested in the Bard.
 Inside you will find a five day lesson plan, discussion questions, a comprehensive study guide, a biography about the life and times of Shakespeare, and a modern retelling (along with the original text) of Shakespeare’s Romeo and Juliet.
 Each section of this book may also be purchased individually.

-Download Approaches to Teaching Shakespeare's The Taming of the Shrew Book in PDF, Epub and Kindle
+Download The Dark Side of Shakespeare Book in PDF, Epub and Kindle